WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 8. Person A now needs the most recent changes in master.
 First they need to have the master branch checked out by running `git checkout master`.
 To get the most recent changes they can run  `git pull`.
 If there are more than 2 people working on the project, everyone can run this step now to ensure everyone on the team is up-to-date.

 9. Person A can now repeat steps 5-6.
-If there are more than 2 people have Person C repeat these steps as well.
+If there are more than 2 people have Person C repeat these steps afterwards as well.